 The surname Comray was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland in the parish of Comrie. " The name is derived from a Gaelic term signifying 'Confluence,' used in this instance in reference to the junction of the rivers Earn, Ruchill, and Lednock near the site of the church of Comrie.
 Several traces of camps and fortifications, some of which have been recently obliterated by the operations of husbandry, connect it with the military enterprises of the ancient Romans. "

 Early History of the Comray family

-Another 320 words (23 lines of text) covering the years 1446 and 1476 are included under the topic Early Comray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comray research.
+Another 253 words (18 lines of text) covering the years 1446 and 1476 are included under the topic Early Comray History in all our PDF Extended History products and printed products wherever possible.

 Comray Spelling Variations

 Standards against which to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Comray has been recorded as Comri, Comry, Combry, Comerie, Comerbrie, Cumry, Comrie, Comrye, Comerye, Comerbry, Cromerbyre, Combrie, Combrai, Comrai, Comraie, Combraie, Combrey, Comerie and many more.